Projects & Proposals

 Phase 1 began with the removal of the old timber decking in March 2014, followed by the removal of over 1,000 creosote-treated pilings in 2015.
 In 2016, the Port finished construction of seven new dolphins in its place that are used to tie up vessels while they're waiting to be loaded or unloaded.

-Phase 2 of the project will commence in 2017, which includes a full site hazard assessment and estimate for upland demolition of the silos and adjacent facilities.
+Phase 2 of the project is currently underway and includes a full site hazard assessment and estimate for upland demolition of the silos and adjacent facilities.

 With an eye on future growth, the Port purchased the 280-acre Barlow Point property 4 miles west of the Port of Longview's main facility in 2010.
 It's extremely rare to find such a large, undeveloped piece of land on deep-water shipping channel, and our goal is to put the property to its highest and best use to create revenue, jobs and tax dollars.

 In summer 2014, Port Commissioners selected KPFF Consulting from 3 firms to create a master plan for Barlow Point.
 The plan - a blueprint for future growth - will outline the next steps to develop the property and determine what infrastructure is needed and how much it will cost.

 The KPFF evaluation is a multi-year process which began with a Phase 1 feasibility that included preliminary analysis related to development of Barlow Point property as a marine terminal, conceptual plan development, due diligence investigations and a market analysis.